ChaseDurand/Pool-Pi/docs/SETUP.md

 <img width="535" alt="Pins on Aqualogic board" src="./media/wiring_2.png">

 Mount DC-DC converter, Raspberry Pi, and RS485 adapter inside weather proof enclosure using mil-spec cardboard and hot glue.
+I mounted the DC-DC converter and RS485 adapter on a solderable breadboard for ease of wiring and attached M3 standoffs under the breadboard and Raspberry Pi.

 <img width="535" alt="Components mounted in weather proof enclosure" src="./media/wiring_3.jpg">